Luis Garavito: Arrest

-Garavito is currently serving his sentence in a maximum-security prison in Valledupar in the department of El Cesar in Colombia.
-He is held separately from all other prisoners because it is feared that he would be killed immediately.
-He will become eligible for parole in 2023 when he has served three fifths of his sentence.
+Garavito served his sentence in a maximum-security prison in Valledupar in the department of El Cesar in Colombia.
+He was held separately from all other prisoners because it was feared that he would be killed immediately.
+He could have become eligible for parole in 2023 when he had served three-fifths of his sentence.
+In 2021, a judge blocked a request to release Garavito early for good behavior on grounds that he had not paid a fine for his victims.

-Garavito remains hopeful, having expressed to Colombian senator Carlos Moreno de Caro apparent plans to enter Colombian congress, enter the ministry as a Pentecostal pastor, and marry a woman (in rejection of his self-admitted homosexuality) in the hopes that he will be able to help abused children upon his release.
-Garavito suffers from severe eye cancer which leaves him weak and fatigued, requiring daily blood transfusions.
-He spends most of his time making handcuffs, earrings and necklaces in the medical unit of Valledupar's prison.
+Garavito remained hopeful, having expressed to Colombian senator Carlos Moreno de Caro apparent plans to enter Colombian congress, enter the ministry as a Pentecostal pastor, and marry a woman in the hope that he would be able to help abused children upon his release.
+Garavito suffered from severe eye cancer and leukemia, which left him blind, weak and fatigued, requiring daily blood transfusions.
+He spent most of his time making handcuffs, earrings and necklaces in the medical unit of Valledupar's prison.
+Psychiatrists diagnosed him with antisocial personality disorder and noted narcissistic personality traits.

+Death

+Garavito died at a hospital in Valledupar on 12 October 2023, at the age of 66.

 Public response

 Many Colombians criticized the possibility of Garavito's early release.
 In recent years, Colombians have increasingly felt that Garavito's sentence was not sufficient punishment for his crimes.
-Some have argued he deserves either life in prison or the death penalty, neither of which exist in Colombia.
+Some argued he deserved either life in prison or the death penalty, neither of which exists in Colombia.
 Colombian law had no provision or method to impose a sentence longer than what Garavito received, which was seen as a deficiency in the law caused by the failure to address the possibility of a serial killer in Colombian society.
 The law has since increased the maximum penalty for such crimes to 60 years in prison.

 Journalist Guillermo Prieto "Pirry" La Rotta interviewed Garavito for a show which was broadcast on 11 June 2006.
 Pirry mentioned that, during the interview, Garavito tried to minimize his actions and expressed intent to start a political career in order to help abused children.
-Pirry also described Garavito's conditions in prison and commented that due to good behavior, he could probably apply for early release within three years.
+Pirry also described Garavito's conditions in prison and commented that due to good behaviour, he could have probably applied for early release within three years.